ncuskey/FWG5/fantasy-world-generator/README.md

 - **Geographic Features**: Identifies and names oceans, lakes, and islands
 - **Zoom and Pan**: Interactive navigation with D3.js zoom functionality
 - **Customizable Parameters**: Adjust various generation settings in real-time
+- **Responsive SVG Canvas**: The map automatically scales to fit your screen or container

 ## Technologies Used